zubxxr/AV-Map-Creation-Workflow/README.md

    ![image](https://github.com/user-attachments/assets/992aa2fc-2c0c-4535-9505-cfe438145477)

    - Click on the new file in the DB Tree, and click File > Save, and save it in your preferred directory.
+Choose any name.
 This will be saved as a .pcd (Point Cloud Data) file.
    ![image](https://github.com/user-attachments/assets/aa6542a6-b798-40b2-8b0e-b06a5215e325)